tayloraswift/a-font-named-font/README.md

 # a-font-named-font

-The latin component of a Kannada typeface, developed for Google Fonts.
+The latin component of a decorative Kannada typeface, developed for Google Fonts.

 ![Screenshot](screenshot.png?raw=true "Title")